#1 David Sharpe, EBV-Syracuse University Graduate

 Marylyn Harris is a former U.S. Army nurse who served in Operation Desert Storm and Operation Desert Shield during the Gulf War.
 Influenced by her military experiences, Harris opened the Women Veterans Business Center (WVBC) in November of 2010.
 The mission of the WVBC is to educate and empower women veterans and military families to start and grow “wealth generating” veteran-owned businesses.

 Harris not only owns and operates WVBC, but she is the President, Chief Executive Officer and Senior Healthcare Consultant at Harrland Healthcare Consulting LLC.
-You can learn more about Marylyn and her business journey here.
+Learn more about Marylyn and her business journey.

 #24 Lawrence Dapo, EBV graduate